-2018 Update: We still think this is a great discussion about the best ways to relax after a stressful day, but you may also want to check out our recent discussion of how do you deal with overwhelm.
+2019 Update: We still think this is a great discussion about the best ways to relax after a stressful day, but you may also want to check out our recent discussion of how do you deal with overwhelm, as well as how to make the most of your evenings.

 Here’s a fun topic: what are the best ways to relax after a stressful day?
 We had an open thread about ways to relax a thousand years ago (well, 2010), and we’ve talked about ways to turn off work mode and how to turn a bad day around, but it’s been a while there too.
 So let’s hear it, ladies — what are your favorite ways to relax after a stressful day?
 What things do you do on the daily to help you unwind — and what things do you build into your schedule regularly to help reduce stress and help you relax?
 Do tricks like rituals or compartmentalization help you relax?